krvprashanth/gsoc2022/index.md

 title: Home
 nav_order: 1
 ---
-# **Yay!
-I'm In GSoC 2022**
+# **GSoC'2022 | BeagleBoard.org**
+## **Building Bela Images**
 ---

 Hello people!
 I am Kurva Prashant, a third-year undergraduate student of the Vidya Jyothi Institute of Technology, Hyderabad, India.
-I am glad to share that I have been accepted for Google Summer of Code 2022 at BeagleBoard.org and I am really excited to spend this summer well contributing to FOSS and working on the project [**"Building Bela Image"**](https://summerofcode.withgoogle.com/programs/2022/projects/ykkMkxcR).
-This web page describes my journey with Bela, BeagleBoard and the project which I contributing for in Google Summer of Code.
+I am glad to share that I have been accepted for Google Summer of Code 2022 at BeagleBoard.org and I am really excited to spend this summer well contributing to FOSS and working on the project ["Building Bela Images"](https://summerofcode.withgoogle.com/programs/2022/projects/ykkMkxcR).
+This web page describes my journey with Bela, BeagleBoard and the project which I contributing for in Google Summer of Code 2022.

 ![intro](assets/images/photo6100226193669337986.jpg)